MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-edit-fields.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

 In Common Data Service columns define the individual data items that can be used to store data in an table.
-Fields are sometimes called *attributes* by developers.
+Columns are sometimes called *attributes* by developers.

 Before you create a custom column, evaluate whether using an existing column would meet your requirements.
 More information: [Create new metadata or use existing metadata?](create-edit-metadata.md#create-new-metadata-or-use-existing-metadata)